section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 ##### Fix WordPress SQLi Attack: Damage Control

-An attacker targets the database at any given point as that is the only source for information on your website.
+An attacker targets the database at any given point, as that is the only source for information on your website.
 Firstly, disable admin privileges on your database.
-Henceforth, the attacker is tied down a read-only database that is not of much help to them.
+Henceforth, the attacker is tied down to a read-only database that is not of much help.

 Proceed to sanitize the UDF files the attacker used to obtain the OS Shell.
-In addition, change your encrypted password to more stronger values.
-Finally, check if the port 3306 is open on the internet and if so, block it.
+Besides, change your encrypted password to stronger values.
+Finally, check if the port 3306 is open on the internet and, if so, block it.

 ##### Fix WordPress SQLi Attack: Database Clean Up